learn-co-students/kwk-l2-flowchart-project-template-kwk-students-l2-chi-080618/README.md

 As usual, we don't want you spending too much time wrestling with the basic HTML or CSS: `index.css` and `index.html` have been populated with everything you may need to get a simple implementation working (with you just needing to program the JavaScript).
 That being said, this is your final project and you should take the initiative to make it look, and function, however you like!
 Think of the base code provided here to be only an outline, and use it as a jumping off point.

-We have provided you with sample JavaScript code located in the `src/`.
+We have provided you with sample JavaScript code located in the `src/` directory.
 You will notice we have two files, which we use to split up responsibility (both are being imported in `index.html`):

 `src/domAdapter.js` contains our functions that do the actual _changing_ of the DOM.
 For example, `updatePrompt(str)` takes in a string as an argument and replaces the prompt `<div>`'s contents with that string.
 You will notice that there are **no** functions in `domAdapter.js` that handle the actual quizzing application logic!